momotot/D2R-Py-Launcher/README.md

 - Window resizing option.
 - Option to active overlay to monitor in-game time.
 - Option to present known patterns in an overlay based on current area via tesseract OCR.
+- Tracker of current and next TZ through d2emu.com.

 ## Requirements